jhm-ciberman/docs_gm/README.md

 I would love to see people interested in contribute to docs_gm.
 If you have some idea, or bug, you can send a Issue in the github page.

-If you want to contribute with the code, create a fork, clone it in your local computer (`git clone <REPO URL>`) and then run `npm install` to install all dependencies.
+If you want to contribute with the code, first create a fork, then clone it in your local computer (`git clone <REPO URL>`) and then run `npm install` to install all dependencies.

 If you use Visual Studio Code as your editor, the project will have configured some tasks to compile and build the typescript faster.